Blog

 3. Themes can contain hidden risks

 Just like plugins, themes are made by third parties.
 Poorly coded or outdated themes can have security flaws that hackers exploit.
+As well as creating security risks, they make your website look and feel unreliable.
+And if your website doesn’t inspire confidence, why would a premium client trust you with their business?

 Free themes from unverified sources often include malicious code hidden in the files.